VoiceGrad: Non-Parallel Any-to-Many Voice Conversion with Annealed Langevin Dynamics: Related Work

 \section{Related Work}

-As the name implies, VoiceGrad is inspired by WaveGrad \cite{Chen2020}, a recently introduced novel neural waveform generation method based on the concept of diffusion probabilistic models \cite{Ho2020}.
-The idea is to use a Markov chain to express a denoising process of gradually converting a Gaussian white noise signal into a speech waveform that is best associated with a conditioning acoustic feature sequence, such as a mel-spectrogram.
-Under a certain parameterization, this denoising process can be described as a process similar to Langevin dynamics, and the training objective leads to a form resembling that of DSM.
-After training, one can generate a waveform (in a non-autoregressive manner, unlike WaveNet) given an acoustic feature sequence via the trained denoising process, starting from a randomly drawn noise signal.
+As the name implies, VoiceGrad is inspired by WaveGrad \cite{Chen2020}, a recently introduced novel neural waveform generation method based on the concept of DPMs.
+The idea is to model the process of gradually converting a Gaussian white noise signal into a speech waveform that is best associated with a conditioning mel-spectrogram as the reverse diffusion process.
+After training, one can generate a waveform (in a non-autoregressive manner, unlike WaveNet) given a mel-spectrogram via the trained reverse diffusion process, starting from a randomly drawn noise signal.
 One straightforward way of adapting this idea to VC tasks would be to use the model to generate the acoustic feature sequence of target speech and that of source speech as the conditioning input.
 This idea may work if time-aligned parallel utterances of a speaker pair are available, but here we are concerned with achieving non-parallel any-to-many VC, as described below.

+Note that several DPM-based VC methods, such as Diff-SVC \cite{Liu2021b} and Diff-VC \cite{Popov2022}, have been proposed after the publication of the first version of the preprint paper on this work \cite{Kameoka2020arXiv_VoiceGrad}.
+The idea of Diff-VC is to first convert an input mel-spectrogram to an ``average voice'' mel-spectrogram using an encoder trained by phoneme supervision on speech samples from many speakers, and then to a target speaker mel-spectrogram using the reverse diffusion process of a trained DPM.
+As described below, our VoiceGrad differs in that it performs the Langevin dynamics or reverse diffusion process starting directly from the mel-spectrogram of source speech.